 Memoirs of Hadrian

-Memoirs of Hadrian (French: Mémoires d'Hadrien) is a novel by the Belgian-born French writer Marguerite Yourcenar about the life and death of the Roman Emperor Hadrian.
-First published in France in French in 1951 as Mémoires d'Hadrien, the book was an immediate success, meeting with enormous critical acclaim.
-Although the historical Hadrian wrote an autobiography, it has been lost.
+Memoirs of Hadrian (French: Mémoires d'Hadrien) is a French-language novel by the Belgian-born French writer Marguerite Yourcenar about the life and death of the Roman Emperor Hadrian.
+First published in France in 1951, the book was a critical and commercial success.
+It was translated into English by Grace Frick and published as Hadrian's Memoirs in 1954 by Farrar, Straus and Young and the following year in the UK as Memoirs of Hadrian (by Secker & Warburg).
+American editions of this translation are now published under the latter title.
 The book takes the form of a letter to Hadrian's adoptive grandson and eventual successor "Mark" (Marcus Aurelius).
 The emperor meditates on military triumphs, love of poetry and music, philosophy, and his passion for his lover Antinous, all in a manner similar to Gustave Flaubert's "melancholy of the antique world."
 Yourcenar noted in her postscript "Carnet de note" to the original edition, quoting Flaubert, that she had chosen Hadrian as the subject of the novel in part because he had lived at a time when the Roman gods were no longer believed in, but Christianity was not yet established.
 This intrigued her for what she saw as parallels to her own post-war European world.
+Although the historical Hadrian wrote an autobiography, it has been lost.
+In 2019, Memoirs of Hadrian was in Le Temps voted the sixth best book written in French in the 20th and 21st century by a jury of 50 literary connoisseurs.
 Source: Wikipedia (en)

 Editions